 Exams and Tests

-Your health care provider can often detect the condition by doing a physical exam and asking you questions.
+Your health care provider can often discover the condition causing Raynaud phenomenon by asking you questions and doing a physical exam.

 Tests that may be done to confirm the diagnosis include: